What’s the hardest part of software development?

 Most teams create some basic type of documentation, in the form of code comments.

-More advanced teams generate some HTML from their code comments and host it somewhere internally, so more people from the organisation can reach it.
+More advanced teams generate some HTML from their code comments and host it somewhere internally, so more people from the organization can reach it.

 The problem with both types of teams is that they wrongly believe this is enough or even believe this is good documentation.
 Unfortunately, for most situations, this is far from the truth, because this type of documentation describes ‘what’, not ‘why’ and ‘how’.